sandesh300/Javascript-Projects/Password-Generator/README.md

 # Quiz App
-A Random Password Generator web App application with HTML, CSS, and JavaScript.
+A Random Password Generator web application with HTML, CSS, and JavaScript.

 ## Features
 - Generate strong and secure random passwords.